UiPath/uipath-llamaindex-python/README.md

 uipath init
 ```

-Running `uipath init` will process the graph definitions in the `llama_index.json` file and create the corresponding `entry-points.json` file needed for deployment.
+Running `uipath init` will process the workflow definitions in the `llama_index.json` file and create the corresponding `entry-points.json` file needed for deployment.

 For more details on the configuration format, see the [UiPath configuration specifications](https://github.com/UiPath/uipath-python/blob/main/specs/README.md).